 It may not be easy to make another choice.
-That said, the first step is to accept that you do have a choice and, therefore, you are in control.
+That said, the first step is to accept that you do have a choice and, therefore, you are in control of your own sex addiction recovery.
 You are in charge of how you respond to a driver cutting you off in traffic.
 You are responsible for how you react to your addict self “telling” you to act out sexually.

 What can you do to experience being in charge of your life as opposed to giving away your power to your addict or others?

 • Accept responsibility for your own thoughts, your own stories.

 • Accept responsibility for your responses to your thoughts and stories.